-- Transportation Costs – For wholesalers involved in transporting products, the worldwide rise in fuel costs has forced a close examination of how they handle product distribution.
-Transportation expense can represent a significant portion of overall distribution costs and these higher costs are often passed on to customers in the form of higher product prices.
-This problem also presents opportunities for wholesalers that work hard to control fuel costs with such methods as: using equipment and delivery vehicles that are more fuel efficient; utilizing computer routing software to determine less costly delivery routes; and offering greater incentives to customers to accept deliveries during less congested times of the day.
+- Transportation Costs – For wholesalers involved in transporting products, the fluctuation of fuel costs over that last 25 years has forced a close examination of how they handle product distribution.
+Transportation expense can represent a significant portion of overall distribution costs and when fuel prices rise these higher costs are often passed on to customers in the form of higher product prices.
+However, higher transportation expense also presents opportunities for wholesalers that work hard to control fuel costs with such methods as: using equipment and delivery vehicles that are more fuel efficient, utilizing computer routing software to determine less costly delivery routes, and offering greater incentives to customers to accept deliveries during less congested times of the day.

 - Adapting to New Technologies – In addition to technologies to lower fuel costs, other technologies that assist the distribution process are offering both advantages and disadvantages to wholesalers.
-On one hand new technologies, such as radio frequency identification tags (RFID) placed on shipped products allow wholesalers to maintain tighter control over their distribution activities.
-But gaining the benefits associated with these new distribution technologies can be expensive in terms of acquiring and learning to use.
+New technologies, such as radio frequency identification tags (RFID) placed on shipped products and real-time traffic updates allow wholesalers to maintain tighter control over their distribution activities.
+However, gaining the benefits associated with these new distribution technologies can be expensive in terms of acquiring and learning to use.

 - Offering Non-Product Assistance – Wholesalers are finding that offering products is not the only thing of interest to their buyers.
 Many customers also want wholesalers to offer additional value-added services such as employee training (e.g., teach selling skills), promotional support (e.g., financial support for advertising), and assistance in managing their operations (e.g., building an online store).
 Keeping pace with the services in demand by their customers requires constant research and communication with customers.